 Behind the scenes of The Prince of Egypt

-The American director is the son of Broadway composer Stephen Schwartz, the musician behind Wicked and the animation of The Prince of Egypt.

-That 1998 film has now been reworked for the West End stage by the father and son team.

-Ahead of the musical's opening night, Scott took the BBC on an exclusive backstage tour of the Dominion theatre in London.
+Ahead of the musical's opening night, the BBC got an exclusive backstage tour of the Dominion theatre in London.

 -